-For those who have the impression that Renaissance music is dull or meanders around aimlessly, the directness and brassy edginess of this toccata are almost a slap in the face!
+For those who have the impression that Renaissance music is dull or meanders around aimlessly, the direct, brassy edginess of this toccata are almost a slap in the face!
 In the following video from the opera "L'Orfeo", the conductor and ensemble seem to push the limits.

 The first thing one notices is the dramatic entrance of the conductor in flowing robes - "Maestro" certainly applies here!